Twin Peaks: Books, audio and virtual reality

 During the show's second season, Pocket Books released three official tie-in books, each authored by the show's creators (or their family), which offer a wealth of backstory.
 The Secret Diary of Laura Palmer, written by Lynch's daughter Jennifer Lynch, is the diary as seen in the series and written by Laura, chronicling her thoughts from her twelfth birthday to the days leading up to her death.
 Frost's brother Scott wrote The Autobiography of F.B.I.
 Special Agent Dale Cooper: My Life, My Tapes.
 Kyle MacLachlan also recorded Diane: The Twin Peaks Tapes of Agent Cooper, which combined audio tracks from various episodes of the series with newly recorded monologues.
-Welcome to Twin Peaks: An Access Guide to the Town offers information about the history, flora, fauna, and culture of the fictitious town.

 Twin Peaks: Visual Soundtrack is a LaserDisc that plays like an elaborate music video.
 The show's entire soundtrack album is played over silent video footage shot by a Japanese TV crew visiting the Snoqualmie, Washington, locations where the series was shot.

-The Secret History of Twin Peaks, a novel by series co-creator Mark Frost, "places the unexplained phenomena that unfolded in Twin Peaks in a layered, wide-ranging history, beginning with the journals of Lewis and Clark and ending with the shocking events that closed the finale".
-It was published on October 18, 2016.

-Twin Peaks: The Final Dossier was released October 31, 2017.
-A follow-up to The Secret History of Twin Peaks, it was written by Mark Frost.
+Published in October 2016, The Secret History of Twin Peaks, a novel by series co-creator Mark Frost, "places the unexplained phenomena that unfolded in Twin Peaks in a layered, wide-ranging history, beginning with the journals of Lewis and Clark and ending with the shocking events that closed the finale".
+In October 2017, Twin Peaks: The Final Dossier was released.
+A follow-up to The Secret History of Twin Peaks, it was also written by Frost.
 The novel fills in details of the 25 years between the second and third seasons, and expands on some of the mysteries raised in the new episodes.

-Twin Peaks VR, a virtual reality game developed by Collider Games and Showtime in collaboration with David Lynch, was released on December 13, 2019.
+In December 2019, Twin Peaks VR was released, a virtual reality game developed by Collider Games and Showtime in collaboration with David Lynch.
 Players can explore familiar locations while solving puzzles to help Special Agent Cooper and Gordon Cole.
 The game is available on Oculus Rift, Vive and Valve Index.